-We aim to provide the rich soil (the learning environment and curriculum) that enables our children to develop deep roots, flourish and grow in their own unique way.
+At St Leonard's Lower School we have high aspirations for all pupils at and we aim to provide a high quality learning experience and environment, that will enable all of our children to develop deep roots, flourish and grow in their own unique way.

 We will do this by:

-At St Leonard's the children learn through an exciting and challenging thematic based approach to learning.
-Each term the children embark on new learning journeys and often learning environments are transformed to reflect these.
-Each learning journey has been designed to enable the children to meet and exceed the expectations of the 2014 National Curriculum programmes of study both in terms of knowledge and skills, in an engaging, inspiring and memorable way.
+Our curriculum has been designed to enable the children to meet and exceed the expectations of the 2014 National Curriculum programmes of study both in terms of knowledge and skills, in an engaging, inspiring and memorable way.

 Implementation